johman10/JusTab/README.md

 - Browse to the git clone folder
 - Press open.

 After that the extension is installed.
-Now go into the settings and fill them in to have access to all the services.
+Get into the settings and fill them in to have access to all the services.